overshard/timestrap/README.md

         python manage.py runserver

 The Timestrap application should now be running at [http://localhost:8000](http://localhost:8000).
-If it is not, feel free to [create an issue](issue) to seek assistance or report a bug!
+If it is not, feel free to [create an issue](https://github.com/overshard/timestrap/issues) to seek assistance or report a bug! :bug:

 ## Development Installation

-**Important Note:** Node is not required for Timestrap to function.
+**:exclamation: Important Note:** Node is not required for Timestrap to function.
 Node is used for building Timestrap's static files and improving the development workflow.
 This installation procedure is only necessary for making changes to static files.